 But did they buy the shampoo?
 You bet they did.

 Also, I’ll go on record and say that I’ve never once left an ice cream shop because there were too many choices, hard as it may have been to decide.
 (Similarly, I’ve never left a bar because they had too many craft beers on tap.
 Rather, that’s what brought me in the door.)

 Then there are infographics, like this one from QuickSprout, that somehow offer prescriptive numbers on exactly how many conversions you’ll lose if you add whatever type of form field, nevermind the context:

 While it’s based a little bit in the psychology of choice, it’s still pretty silly to reduce nuance and complexity to this.
 Choice doesn’t always kill conversion rates.

 MarketingExperiments wrote about one such incident when they were optimizing a form.
-As is common, they hypothesized that reducing options on a form would increase conversion rate:
+As is common, they hypothesized that reducing options on a form would increase the conversion rate:

 The control had four choices for the subscription option, plus an option to choose your desired subscription length (monthly, six month, or one year).

 On the treatment, everything was the same except that they removed the option to choose the subscription length, making it auto-renew monthly.